kaiterra/misc/kubernetes-china-aliyun/join-existing-cluster.md

 kubeadm token create --print-join-command
 ```

+> Note: this command requires ~/.kube/config to be a valid kubectl configuration that points to the current cluster.
+If it's not (perhaps from a previous build of the cluster), you'll need to copy it from `/etc/kubernetes/admin.conf`.

 Obviously, copy the command over to the new node and run it.
 If successful, you'll see some text liks this:

 ```